Your Parish Council.

 Regulations Governing the Parish Council.

-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018 and replaces the Data Protection Act 2018 replacing the earlier 1998 Act.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
+The GDPR is supplemented by the Data Protection Act 2018 replacing the earlier 1998 Act.
 GDPR provides a higher standard of privacy to individuals and affects the way in which we can contact you and manage your personal data.
 Please click below to view our Privacy Notice.

 Freedom of Information.

 The Freedom of Information Act give you the right to ask any public sector organisation for all the recorded information they have on any subject.
 Anyone can make a request for information – there are no restrictions on your age, nationality or where you live.
 You can contact the Parish Council directly by letter or email to make the freedom of information (FOI) request.
 When making your request, you should include:

 - Your name;